fhir-crucible/testscript-generator/README.md

 - Command-line arguments
   - `ig_directory=[path]`: overrides the default ig directory, which is `./igs`
   - `output_path=[path]`: overrides the default output directory, which is `./generated_testscripts`
   - `[type]`: specifies a specific test type to generate.
 If none are provided, then all types are generated.
 If one or more are provided, then only those specified types are generated.
-See above for the supported types.
+See below for the supported types.
 - Inputs
     - The IG(s) to be used for generation should be in `.tgz` or `.zip` form and pointed to by the optional `ig_directory=` command-line argument.